amohoste/PI-Escape/README.md

+# PI Escape
-Project for the course System Programming (C003776) - 2017
+Project for the course System Programming (C003776) - 2017.
+Made during my second year of Bachelor of Science in Computer Science at Ghent University.

-Made by:
+Made together with:
 - Arne Goeteyn
 - Amory Hoste
 - Tom Lauwaerts